 - Weight loss?
 If testosterone is going to help with weight loss it may start to work within 6-8 weeks after starting therapy.
 Remember that testosterone will simultaneously help you build muscle mass while reducing fat mass which may not result in an immediate drop in the scale.
 A better way to measure this fat loss is by assessing waist/hip measurements and ratios.
 You can read more about using testosterone for weight loss here.

 - Increased libido?
-Initial changes to libido are often seen within the first month of therapy and you should notice changes within 3 weeks after starting therapy.
-It may however take up to 12 weeks to see complete resolution or the total benefits that testosterone will provide.
+Initial changes to libido are often seen within the first month of therapy and you should notice changes within 3 weeks after starting therapy (3).
+It may, however, take up to 12 weeks to see a complete resolution or the total benefits that testosterone will provide.
 As a quick tip for women: you can increase the efficacy of testosterone at improving libido by applying transdermal testosterone vaginally.

 - Improvement in erectile dysfunction?
 If you are a male taking testosterone for ED then you should notice an improvement within 3 weeks.